Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training

 \section{Introduction}

 In machine learning, we often need to solve the following empirical risk minimization problem:

-where $\w \in \RB^d$ denotes the model parameter, $n$ denotes the number of training samples, $f_i(\w)$ denotes the loss on the $i$th training sample.
-The problem in (1) can be used to formulate a broad family of machine learning models, such as logistic regression and deep learning models.
+where $\w \in \RB^d$ denotes the model parameter, $n$ denotes the number of training samples, and $f_i(\w)$ denotes the loss on the $i$-th training sample.
+The problem in~(\ref{eq:obj}) can be used to formulate a broad family of machine learning models, such as logistic regression and deep learning models.

-Stochastic gradient descent~(SGD)~\citep{robbins1951} and its variants have been the dominating optimization methods for solving (\ref{eq:obj}).
+Stochastic gradient descent~(SGD)~\cite{21, 2} and its variants~\cite{1, 28} have been the dominating optimization methods for solving~(\ref{eq:obj}).
 SGD and its variants are iterative methods.
-In the $t$th iteration, these methods randomly choose a subset~(also called mini-batch) $\IM_t \subset \{1,2,\ldots,n\}$ and compute the stochastic mini-batch gradient $1/B\sum_{i\in \IM_t} \nabla f_i(\w_t)$ for updating the model parameter, where $B = |\IM_t|$ is the batch size.
-Existing works~\citep{DBLP:conf/kdd/LiZCS14,DBLP:conf/icml/YuJY19} have proved that with the batch size of $B$, SGD and its momentum variant, called momentum SGD~(MSGD), achieve a $\OM(1/\sqrt{TB})$ convergence rate for smooth non-convex problems, where $T$ is total number of model parameter updates.
+In the $t$-th iteration, these methods randomly choose a subset~(also called a mini-batch) $\IM_t \subset \{1,2,\ldots,n\}$ and compute the stochastic mini-batch gradient $\sum_{i\in \IM_t} \nabla f_i(\w_t)/B$ for updating the model parameter, where $B = |\IM_t|$ is the batch size.
+Existing studies~\cite{11, 25} have proved that with a batch size of $B$, SGD and its momentum variant, called momentum SGD~(MSGD), achieve a $\OM(1/\sqrt{TB})$ convergence rate for smooth non-convex problems, where $T$ is the total number of model parameter updates.